datasciencecampus/pprl_toolkit/.github/ISSUE_TEMPLATE/feature-idea.md

 ---

-Please be aware that, as the `pprl_toolkit` is an experimental package, ONS cannot promise to implement feature ideas.
+Please be aware that, as pprl is an experimental package, ONS cannot promise to implement feature ideas.

 ### Does your feature idea solve a problem?
 If this applies to your idea, please provide a clear and concise description of what the problem is.